 Bottling

-Finally, the attar is carefully bottled in traditional glass containers or ceramic jars, ready for use.
-Many attar bottles are beautifully designed, reflecting the artistry and craftsmanship involved in the perfume-making process.
+Finally, artisans carefully bottle the attar in traditional glass containers or ceramic jars, preparing it for use.
+They often design the bottles beautifully, showcasing the artistry and craftsmanship behind the perfume-making process.

 Cultural Significance of Attar

 Attar holds immense cultural significance in various regions, particularly in the Middle East and South Asia.
-It is often used in religious rituals, weddings, and celebrations.
-In many cultures, gifting attar is seen as a gesture of love and respect.
+People often use it in religious rituals, weddings, and celebrations.
+In many cultures, they view gifting attar as a gesture of love and respect.

 In Islamic traditions, people use attar for personal adornment and as an offering during prayers.
-They believe that fragrant oils can elevate the spirit and purify the soul.
-Additionally, people often use attar in traditional medicine and holistic practices, as they regard many scents as having therapeutic properties.
+They believe fragrant oils elevate the spirit and purify the soul.
+Additionally, many use attar in traditional medicine and holistic practices, valuing its therapeutic properties.

 Benefits of Using Attar